Institute for Algorithms and Complexity (E-11)

 • October 2024: Matthias Mnich is PC member of the 7th Creative Mathematical Sciences Conference, to be held in Trier, Germany.
 Submit your creative contributions here.

-• September 2024: Matthias Mnich is PC member of the 32nd European Symposium on Algorithms, to be held at Royal Hollway, United Kingdom.
+• September 2024: Matthias Mnich is PC member of the 32nd European Symposium on Algorithms, to be held at Royal Holloway, United Kingdom.
 Submit your algorithmic contributions here.

-• November 2023: Paper accepted at the 49th International Conference on Current Trends in Theory and Practice of Computer Science (SOFSEM) in Cochem, Germany: New support bounds and proximity bounds for integer linear programming (joint work with Sebastian Berndt and Tobias Stamm).
+• November 2023: Paper accepted at the 49th International Conference on Current Trends in Theory and Practice of Computer Science (SOFSEM) in Cochem, Germany: New support bounds and proximity bounds for integer linear programming (joint work by Sebastian Berndt, Matthias Mnich and Tobias Stamm).

-• November 2023: Paper accepted at ACM Transactions on Algorithms: Approximating sparsest cuts in low-treewidth graphs via combinatorial diameter (joint work with Parinya Chalermsook, Matthias Kaul, Joachim Spoerhase and Daniel Vaz).
+• November 2023: Paper accepted at ACM Transactions on Algorithms: Approximating sparsest cuts in low-treewidth graphs via combinatorial diameter (joint work by Parinya Chalermsook, Matthias Kaul, Matthias Mnich, Joachim Spoerhase and Daniel Vaz).

 • September 2023: We delivered the foundational lecture on Algorithms for Machine Learning, at the MLE Days 2023 in Hamburg, to a packed Audimax.

-• August 2023: Paper accepted at the 34th International Symposium on Algorithms and Computation (ISAAC) in Kyoto, Japan: New support size bounds for integer programming, applied to makespan minimization on uniformly related machines (joint work with Sebastian Berndt, Hauke Brinkop, Klaus Jansen, and Tobias Stamm).
+• August 2023: Paper accepted at the 34th International Symposium on Algorithms and Computation (ISAAC) in Kyoto, Japan: New support size bounds for integer programming, applied to makespan minimization on uniformly related machines (joint work by Sebastian Berndt, Hauke Brinkop, Klaus Jansen, Matthias Mnich and Tobias Stamm).

-• July 2023: Paper accepted at the 42nd IEEE/ACM International Conference on Computer-Aided Design (ICCAD) in San Francisco, California, USA: Checkpoint placement for systematic fault-injection campaigns (joint work with Christian Dietrich and Tim-Marek Thomas).
+• July 2023: Paper accepted at the 42nd IEEE/ACM International Conference on Computer-Aided Design (ICCAD) in San Francisco, California, USA: Checkpoint placement for systematic fault-injection campaigns (joint work by Christian Dietrich, Matthias Mnich and Tim-Marek Thomas).

-• July 2023: Paper accepted at the 64th IEEE Symposium on Foundations of Computer Science (FOCS) in Santa Cruz, California, USA: Improved approximations for vector bin packing via iterative randomized rounding (joint work with Ariel Kulik and Hadas Shachnai).
+• July 2023: Paper accepted at the 64th IEEE Symposium on Foundations of Computer Science (FOCS) in Santa Cruz, California, USA: Improved approximations for vector bin packing via iterative randomized rounding (joint work by Ariel Kulik, Matthias Mnich and Hadas Shachnai).

-• June 2023: Paper accepted at the 31st European Symposium on Algorithms (ESA) in Amsterdam, The Netherlands: A (3/2+ε)-approximation for multiple TSP with a variable number of depots (joint work with Max Deppert and Matthias Kaul).
+• June 2023: Paper accepted at the 31st European Symposium on Algorithms (ESA) in Amsterdam, The Netherlands: A (3/2+ε)-approximation for multiple TSP with a variable number of depots (joint work by Max Deppert, Matthias Kaul and Matthias Mnich).

-• June 2023: Paper accepted at the 31st European Symposium on Algorithms (ESA) in Amsterdam, The Netherlands: Space-efficient parameterized algorithms on graphs of low shrubdepth (joint work with Benjamin Bergougnoux, Vera Chekan, Robert Ganian, Mamadou Moustapha Kanté, Sang-il Oum, Michał Pilipczuk and Erik Jan van Leeuwen).
+• June 2023: Paper accepted at the 31st European Symposium on Algorithms (ESA) in Amsterdam, The Netherlands: Space-efficient parameterized algorithms on graphs of low shrubdepth (joint work by Benjamin Bergougnoux, Vera Chekan, Robert Ganian, Mamadou Moustapha Kanté, Matthias Mnich, Sang-il Oum, Michał Pilipczuk and Erik Jan van Leeuwen).

 • April 2023: We welcome our long-term visitors in the summer term 2023 at our institute, Prof. Dr. Michael R. Fellows and Dr. Frances A. Rosamond, as part of a Humboldt Research Fellowship grant.